Kavya-Poojary26/rooman-knowledge-assistant/README.md

 ✅ **Dynamic PDF Knowledge Search**
 Extracts and retrieves relevant text from PDFs placed inside the `data/` folder.

-✅ **Predefined Q&A Engine**
-Fast retrieval for common or repeated questions using a dictionary-based lookup.

 ✅ **Smart Keyword Matching**
 Understands important words in queries and returns the closest appropriate answer.